 What about New Zealand?

-This means that food produced in New Zealand that complies with New Zealand’s chemical residue standards may be sold in Australia, and vice versa.
+This means that food produced in New Zealand and complies with New Zealand’s MRLs may be sold in Australia and vice versa.
 New Zealand also has a Total Diet Study which looks for chemical residues.